cbedio/OpenScout/Hardware/robot_with_lazy_susan_bearing/README.md

-# OpenAgriscout with hinge in the middle
+# OpenAgriscout with Lazy Susan bearing joint
 This configuration uses four-wheel differential drive steering, and a Lazy Susan hinged body which enables the wheels to drive over small obstacles without the need for suspension.

 ## Assembly Tools Required